SuperYuro/SuperYuro/README.md

 # SuperYuro
 ## About me

-A student in National Institute of Technology in Japan.
+A student of National Institute of Technology in Japan (called Kosen).

 ## Interested in